What does it cost to join GTGP?

 No. You may play in as many or as few events as you like.
 Of course, playing in more events increases your potential for earning season championship points (GTGP $) and qualifying for any special events.
 Members must play in Ten events to qualify for any special events and other season-long awards.

 How are season long awards determined?

 Players earn points (GTGP $) based on their finish each week.
 These points are compiled in a season-long “money” list that is used to determine season awards and decide qualifiers for any special events.
 Point distribution for each event is modeled after the PGA Tour’s own formula for money distribution.
 Each event has a different “purse”, with majors having the highest.
-Click here for more details.
-To Qualify for season long awards you must play a minimum of 10 events.
+To qualify for season long awards you must play a minimum of 10 events.

 Do I have to have a USGA handicap?

 All members must have a USGA handicap to earn prizes in events.
 We will provide you with an official USGA handicap (through the Golf Association of Philadelphia) as part of your membership fee.
 If you do not currently have a USGA handicap prior to joining GTGP, we will ask you for a score history to help establish your handicap.

 How do I keep track of my handicap?

 We post all scores from GTGP events automatically.
 To be consistent with USGA handicapping policy, members must post all scores from play outside of GTGP, whether those scores are from tournaments or just casual play.
 All scores must be posted online through the GHIN system.